thenaterhood/gscreenshot/README.md

 Note that Wayland support may be limited - your mileage may vary depending on your system's configuration.

-If you intend to develop gscreenshot, you will also want to install Glade.
+If you intend to develop gscreenshot, you may also want to install Glade (GTK designer) and pandoc (for generating the manpage).

 If you install manually, you may also want to install the data files by hand, which includes the manpage, .desktop file, and icons.
 You can find these in the "generated" directory.